Why Running 50 Monte Carlo Simulations Is Not Enough

 Simulation count is not the only thing that matters.
 The assumptions baked into those simulations are equally critical:

 Return assumptions.
-Does your calculator use historical averages (which assume the future looks like the past) or forward-looking estimates from institutional research?
+Does your calculator use historical averages (which assume the future looks like the past) or forward-looking estimates from publicly available research?
 CME FedWatch data, BlackRock Capital Market Assumptions, Vanguard's economic outlook, JPMorgan's Long-Term Capital Market Assumptions, and GMO's 7-year forecasts all provide different forward-looking return estimates.
-A calculator that lets you compare institutional forecasts gives you a realistic range rather than a single hopeful number.
+A calculator that lets you compare forward-looking forecasts gives you a realistic range rather than a single hopeful number.

 Correlation modeling.
 Stocks and bonds don't move independently.
 A Monte Carlo calculator that treats them as uncorrelated overstates the benefit of diversification.
 Look for one that models asset correlations.